 NFC tags contain a 'lock' which prevents the data that you encode on the tag being changed.
 Until you lock a tag, anyone can change the data.
 After you lock it, nobody can change the data.

 There's three options here but ignore the first 'soft' one.
 The third option is to 'Lock' the tag.
 This will prevent any further changes.
 If you are messing about and playing with encoding then don't check this.
 Once the tag is locked, there's no going back.

 If you are using the tags in a public place, then you really do need to lock.
 The second option is to password protect.
 Newer NFC tags have a password protection feature which means that reading and/or writing the data requires a password.

 Now simply hold your phone within a few centimeters of your NFC tag.
-Note that the 'hotspot' on the phone is usually near the top but on some older phones it can be somewhere around the middle.
+Note that the 'hotspot' on an Android phone is in the middle of the back of the phone.
 If you wave the phone around slowly you will find it and then you will know !
 The phone will respond with a sound and/or vibration when it finds the tag.

 Once you get started, you will uncheck that box pretty quickly.
 For now, just select 'tap to confirm store' holding your phone over the NFC tag.